-Rabbeinu Yona in his sefer Aliyos de'Rabbeinu Yona (Bava Basra 19a) presents a different reason for the above prohibition.
-He states that even if both foods (the water and food) are Yad soledes, nevertheless according to an opinion in the Talmud Yerushalmi 'Inui lav ke'Keli Rishon''i.e. the liquid poured from a Keli Rishon (the pot on the fire) does not retain the status of that Keli Rishon once poured out of the Keli Rishon.
+Rabbeinu Yona in his sefer Aliyos de Rabbeinu Yona 13 (Bava Basra 19a) presents a different reason for the above prohibition.
+He states that even if both foods (the water and food) are Yad soledes, nevertheless according to an opinion in the Talmud Yerushalmi "Irui lav ke"Keli Rishon" i.e. the liquid poured from a Keli Rishon (the pot on the fire) does not retain the status of that Keli Rishon once poured out of the Keli Rishon.
 Therefore, it is assur to mix it into the food in the pot on the fire because it gets cooked again.

-According to this reason, not only is it assur to pour water stored in a flask etc. from before Shabbos into the pot of food, it is even assur to pour water that is cooking on the fire into the food.
+According to this reason, not only is it assur to pour water stored in a flask etc. from before Shabbos into the pot of food, but it is even assur to take water that is cooking on the fire and pour it into the food.

-SIMAN 253:4 CONTINUED Which Reason Did the Mechaber Use?
+SIMAN 253:4 CONTINUED